EVORA-project/evora-ontology/models/docs/biologicalMaterialOrigin.md

-# Slot: Biological Material origin (biologicalMaterialOrigin)
+# Slot: biological material origin (biologicalMaterialOrigin)

 _Information about the origin of the biological material, essential for access, utilization, and benefit-sharing of genetic resources in compliance with the Nagoya Protocol_